china tour packages, china group tours, china private tours, best chinatour deals

 Brief History of Shanxi

-Shanxi was jinyang in ancient times.
+Shanxi was Jinyang in ancient times.
 During the Spring and Autumn Period it was the Kingdom of Jin (770 B.C.-476 B.C.), the Qin Dynasty (221 B.C.-207 B.C.), Taiyuan Prefecture, in the Tang Dynasty (618-907), Hedong Dao (Dao was equivalent to today's province).
 It was in the Qing Dynasty (1644-1911) that the place became to be known as Shanxin Province.
 Shanxin is one of the cradles of Chinese civilization.
 As the legend goes, kings Yao, Shun and Yu had their capitals in southern Shanxi.
 Ruins of the middle period excavated in Dingcun Village in southern Shanxin show that what has come to be know as "Dingcun Man" lived there hundreds of thousands of years ago.
 Now Shanxi has become one of the major heavy industrial bases and the biggest coal mining area in China.

 Shanxi Local Products